enigmatry/entry-angular-building-blocks/libs/entry-components/theming-configuration.md

 Each font related property in configuration can have: **family**, **size** and **letter-spacing** values.

 - `body`: Defines typography for base body text.
-  - `family`: Sets custom font family
+  - `family`: Sets custom font family.
-  - `size`: Sets custom font size
+  - `size`: Sets custom font size.
-  - `letter-spacing`: Sets custom letter spacing; if we leave default value or set it to `null` manually, Angular Material's default values will be applied
+  - `letter-spacing`: Sets custom letter spacing; if we leave default value or set it to `null` manually, Angular Material's default values will be applied.
 - `buttons`: Typography for buttons and anchors.

 ```scss